xcore/sw_audio_effects/module_dsp_long_reverb/doc/hw.rst

 Minimum Required board SKUs are:

    * XP-SKC-L2 (Slicekit L2 Core Board) plus XA-SK-AUDIO plus XA-SK-XTAG2 (Slicekit XTAG adaptor)
-   * XA-SK-SDRAM (Memory-Slice Board) plugged into same Core as running main.xc
+   * XA-SK-SDRAM (Memory-Slice Board).
+This will need to be plugged into the same xCore Tile as the Audio card.

 Demonstration Applications
 --------------------------